What We Do

 We are proposing a schedule extension for GI because it is a technology new to the District that will take time to ensure successful implementation and to achieve the maximum benefits of GI.
 To achieve these objectives, we propose using adaptive management, where we will monitor and assess performance after construction of each phase to optimize performance of future phases of the project.
 For the Potomac Tunnel, a schedule modification is needed because of the new requirement to prepare an Environmental Impact Statement and because of the planning and land use challenges in identifying locations to construct facilities within a densely developed section of the District.

-DC Water believes that the proposed schedule extension is in the public's interest because it will help to achieve earlier CSO control, lessen the financial impact on ratepayers, and provide the time needed to optimize green infrastructure performance while accounting for the delay in tunnel construction that will result from the previously unanticipated Environmental Impact Statement requirement, as well as the planning and location challenges associated with installing GI in a densely populated urban environment.Topic #2: Do you Support DC Water making a financial commitment to GI?
+DC Water believes that the proposed schedule extension is in the public's interest because it will help to achieve earlier CSO control, lessen the financial impact on ratepayers, and provide the time needed to optimize green infrastructure performance while accounting for the delay in tunnel construction that will result from the previously unanticipated Environmental Impact Statement requirement, as well as the planning and location challenges associated with installing GI in a densely populated urban environment.Topic #2: DC Water's financial commitment to GI

 Whether it's a gray solution, or a gray/green hybrid solution, DC Water must invest in CSO controls to meet the requirements of the LTCP.
 DC Water is proposing to commit $60 million for GI in Rock Creek and $30 million for GI for the Potomac CSOs 027, 028 and 029.
 Coupled with $10 million for separation of CSO 025 and 026, that's a total investment of $100 million.
 A significant investment, but modest in contrast to the much larger $2.6 Billion overall investment necessary to meeting the requirements of the LTCP.
 A financial commitment to GI means that we will build as much GI as possible within the budget limit established.
 After each GI project is constructed, we will monitor its performance and use that information to improve the follow-on GI projects.

-Informational MeetingsDC Water will conduct the following meetings to share information on the proposed plan:
+Informational MeetingsDC Water conducted the following meetings to share information on the proposed plan:

-Public Summit Meeting: The meeting will begin with an overview of the proposed amendments and
+Public Summit Meeting: The meeting began with an overview of the proposed amendments and

 supporting justification, followed by a question and answer period.